 Errors will occur if a delay doesn't return either a list or another generator!

-To get the actual elements in a generated list, use the following, all of which behave, on the surface, like their Lisp counterparts.
-All of them handle generators, normal lists, and lists containing generators.
+To get the actual elements in a generated list, use the following functions.
+All behave on the surface like their normal Lisp counterparts.
+All of them accept normal lists, generators, and lists containing generators.

 (gcar glist)-- returns the first real element, if any, of glist